Oflag II-C: Cultural life

 In the theater a number of plays were presented by two professional directors - Kazimierz Rudzki and Jan Kocher.
 Some new plays were written, including a three-act drama called Mały ("The Little One") written by Andrzej Nowicki.
 There was also a symphony orchestra under the direction of Józef Klonowski.

 In 1942 a secret radio receiver was built and the news distributed throughout the camp in newsletters.
-The Polish Home Army from Piła secretly maintained contact with the POWs and smuggled underground Polish press into the camp.
+Units of the Polish Home Army from Piła and Krzyż secretly maintained contact with the POWs and the former smuggled Polish underground press into the camp.

 1944 POW Olympics

+Thirteen pre-war Polish Olympics competitors were held in the camp.
 In the summer of 1944 the prisoners were granted permission to stage an unofficial POW Olympics from July 23 to August 13.
 An Olympic Flag was made with a bed sheet, and pieces of colored scarves was raised.